halildurmus/win32/doc/com.md

-Since the Win32 package primarily focuses on providing a lightweight wrapper for the underlying Windows API primitives, you can use the same API calls as described in Microsoft documentation to create an manipulate objects.
+Since the Win32 package primarily focuses on providing a lightweight wrapper for the underlying Windows API primitives, you can use the same API calls as described in Microsoft documentation to create an manipulate objects (e.g.
+`CoCreateInstance` and `IUnknown->QueryInterface`).
 However, since this introduces a certain amount of boilerplate and non-idiomatic Dart code, the library also provides some helper functions that reduce the labor compared to a pure C-style calling convention.

 ### Initializing the COM library

-Before you call any COM functions, you must first initialize the COM library by calling the `CoInitializeEx` function.
-Details of the threading models are outside the scope of this document, but typically you should write something
+Before you call any COM functions, first initialize the COM library by calling the `CoInitializeEx` function.
+Details of the threading models are outside the scope of this document, but typically you should write something like:
-like:

 ```dart
 final hr = CoInitializeEx(